Social insurance under the Social Insurance Act for Commerce and Trade (GSVG)

 Exemption from deductible

-Upon application, SVA may also grant a heating allowance of EUR 100 / year (NOTE: informal requests have to be made by mid-March – the exact date varies every year!)
+Upon application, SVS may also grant a heating allowance of about EUR 100 / year (NOTE: informal requests have to be made by mid-March – the exact date varies every year!)

 Falling short of the minimum threshold at the end of a calendar year

 If, at the end of a year, it turns out that the actual income fell short of the insurance threshold, the insurance cover will remain valid and contributions will not be refunded.
 The same applies in the case of multiple insurance.